 - Mapping overburden thickness

-Our mining site sector leaders, Ron Bell and Phil Sirles, have more than 30 years of experience each in the mining industry.
+Our mining site sector leaders, Jim Pfeiffer and Phil Sirles, have more than 40 years of experience each in the mining industry.
 We support surface and underground mining clients in the coal, uranium, base and precious metals, and aggregate industries.
-Collier Consulting has unique expertise in finding karst features and application of geophysics for mine site water management.
+Collier has unique expertise in finding karst features and application of geophysics for mine site water management.